Preparing for Your Consultation

 Bring a Friend or Family Member

-Bringing a family member or friend is typically very helpful during your appointment.
+Bringing a family member or friend is very helpful during your appointment.
 They can help to provide their observations, note important details, and help with instruction.
-However, during these times of less contact with others, we ask that you only bring someone to your appointment if necessary (for assistance or other reasons).
-With online technology, we may be able to remote them into the consultation.
 There is a lot of information given during your appointment and it’s always nice to have two pairs of ears and support from those close to you.

 In Order to Verify Your Insurance Coverage and Benefits We Will Need